 - Explore further study.
 This may an opportunity to prove your academic capacities and study something you are really passionate about.
 But do further study for the right reasons.
 You’ll need to ensure that what hindered you from reaching your desired grades now won’t crop up again.
 Remember too that in many cases a master’s degree won’t compensate for poor grades: recruiters often don’t differentiate between undergraduates and postgraduates.
 If further study seems like an attractive option, do research your options thoroughly whether for master’s or PhD level.

 - Think longer term.
 If you can’t get into the graduate employer you want to, don’t despair.
 Look at getting experience with a smaller company and find a way in later.
 Also look at direct entry-level roles, rather than graduate schemes and programmes.
 Alternatively you could look at getting experience via a temping route.

 - Visit LSE Careers.
 Remember LSE Careers is open all summer for one-to-one appointments where you can discuss career options and more.
-If you’re not in London, get in touch to book a telephone or Skype appointment.
+If you’re not in London, contact us at email@example.com to book a telephone or Skype appointment.
 You can also use the services for up to five years from your course completion date.